UCaNLabUMB/gr-owc/docs/gr-owc: Documentation/Blocks/PAM_Modulator.md

 ### Pulse Amplitude Modulation (PAM) for Signal Processing
 **Pulse Amplitude Modulation (PAM)** represents data as discrete amplitude levels of a pulse waveform.
 Each symbol is mapped to one of $\( M \)$ amplitude levels, where $\( M \)$ is the modulation order.
 PAM is an efficient way to transmit data over channels and is used in applications like optical wireless communications.
 The amplitude levels are distributed linearly between the `min_magnitude` and `max_magnitude` parameters.

+In PAM, the amplitude levels directly affect the brightness of the LED in optical communication systems.
+Higher amplitude levels correspond to higher optical intensity, allowing PAM to modulate the brightness of the LED for the channel model.
+By varying the amplitude, the LED can emit light at different intensities, transmission.
+This feature makes PAM particularly suitable for visible light communication, where brightness modulation translates directly into optical signal variations.

 The `PAM_Modulator` works in along with the `Chunk to Symbols` block.
 This block converts input data into integer symbols, where each symbol corresponds to one amplitude level in the PAM block.
 The `Chunk to Symbols` block outputs a stream of symbols, which are then fed to the `PAM_Modulator` for amplitude mapping and signal generation.

 The `PAM_Modulator` translates input symbols into linearly spaced amplitude levels.
 The number of levels is determined by the `modulation_order` parameter $\( M \)$, and the range of amplitudes is defined by `min_magnitude` and `max_magnitude`.
 The duration of each symbol in the output signal is controlled by `samples_per_symbol`.